Zotters/fiji-oil/README.md

 *This is a work in progress!
 Not all features are available.
 Available features may not function properly, if you experience issues please share!*

 ## Features
-* Open valves on an oil pump to start a stream of oil to main container
+* Open valve at pump, oil flows for a certain amount of time.
-* Collect Oil from the main container
+* Collect oil from a random collection zone
 * Refine the Oil
 * Sell the Oil